mary-chapman/crayon-design-app/README.md

 # crayon
-A design tool for website color codes
+A design tool for website color codes.
+The app consists of a collection of the classic crayola 64 crayons.
+When the users of the crayon they can view the color hex and rgb values.